 Dimensions may not suit some kitchens

-These ingenious, space-saving over-the-sink dish drying racks are all the rage in Japan, where space is famously at a premium, and they are perfect for maximizing every square foot in your kitchen, too.
 Instead of placing your dishes into a rack that sits on and perhaps drips onto your counter, this model elevates everything directly over the sink, where it drips into the sink itself.
-It's made of heavy-grade stainless steel so it can hold even your heaviest Dutch ovens or cast irons skillets.
+It's made of heavy-grade stainless steel, so it can hold even your heaviest Dutch ovens or cast irons skillets.

-All the included baskets and compartments are movable so you can set it up to suit your specific organizational wants and needs.
-There’s an integrated paper towel holder, which frees up even more counter space.
+The included baskets and compartments are movable, so you can set it up to suit your specific organizational needs.
+There’s an integrated paper towel holder, too, which frees up even more counter space.
 Though this tall rack looks impressive in your kitchen, it’s simple to put together.
-Just be sure to measure your space: You need to have the right dimensions for this or any over-the-sink rack to help you clean up and organize your kitchen.
+Just be sure to measure your space, since you need to have the right dimensions for this or any over-the-sink rack.

 Best Compact: Chef'n DishGarden Dish Rack